MilesCranmer/PySR/README.md

 - `equation_file`: str, Where to save the files (.csv separated by |)
 - `test`: str, What test to run, if X,y not passed.
 - `maxsize`: int, Max size of an equation.
+- `maxdepth`: int, Max depth of an equation.
+You can use both maxsize and maxdepth. maxdepth is by default set to = maxsize, which means that it is redundant.
+- `fast_cycle`: bool, (experimental) - batch over population subsamples.
+This is a slightly different algorithm than regularized evolution, but does cycles 15% faster.
+May be algorithmically less efficient.
+- `variable_names`: list, a list of names for the variables, other than "x0", "x1", etc.
+- `select_k_features`: (None, int), whether to run feature selection in Python using random forests, before passing to the symbolic regression code.
+None means no feature selection; an int means select that many features.
+- `julia_optimization`: int, Optimization level (0, 1, 2, 3)

 **Returns**: